CMCD1996/Portfolio/_posts/2021-04-11-book-review-billion-dollar-whale.md

 ---
 layout: post
-title: "Book Review XII: Billion Dollar Whale by Tom Wright & Bradley Hope"
+title: "Book Review XII: Billion Dollar Whale by Tom Wright & Bradley Hope (Review in Progress)"
 ---

 This entry is a continuation of my book review series.